 With limited exceptions, FTA treats STBG, CMAQ, or other flexible funds transferred to Section 5311 or Section 5339 under the program requirements applicable to Section 5311 or Section 5339.
 However, pursuant to 23 U.S.C.
 104(f)(1)(B) and 49 U.S.C.
 5334(i)(2), flexible funds transferred to FTA require the same nonfederal matching share that such funds would require if used for the original FHWA program from which the funds were derived.
 States may use up to but no more than 10 percent of the funds transferred to Section 5311 for State administration, planning, and technical assistance if these activities are eligible under both the sending and receiving program.
-No local share is required for State must spend for intercity bus service under Section 5311(f).
+No local share is required for State administration.
+Flex transfers to Section 5311 do not increase the amount the State must spend for intercity bus service under Section 5311(f).
 The period of availability of flexible funds transferred to Section 5311 is three years.